jfeferman/SearchMDB/README.md

 1. Move into the application folder `cd SearchMDB`

-1. Download and unzip the environment varaibles file it into the current folder.
+1. Download and unzip the environment varaibles file into the current folder.
 The zip can be obtained by the project maintainer. **DO NOT check these files into any publically accessible location.** Also note that the contents of the zip file are all "dot-files" so may not be visible to the default filesystem browser.

 1. Install all packages `./bootstrap.sh`